-Irrigating your colon doesn’t sound pleasant, but practitioners claim it can provide numerous health benefits like better digestion and weight loss.
+Irrigating your colon doesn’t sound pleasant, but practitioners claim it can provide numerous health benefits like improving digestion and weight loss.
 However, doing a colon cleanse doesn’t come without risks.
 Like most lifestyle practices, it should be approached carefully, with sufficient knowledge of the potential dangers.

 Colon cleansing, also known as colonic irrigation or colonic hydrotherapy, involves flushing the colon with fluids to remove waste.
 It’s a practice that’s been around since ancient times, and the benefits are based on the premise that digestive waste can be a toxin to the body.